My Story

 I was terrorized every day of my young life, so I grew up thinking it was normal to be afraid all the time.
 As well, I was raised with what is officially called “Childhood Emotional Neglect”.
 That means when I wasn’t being terrorized I was ignored.

-When a child is traumatized they feel it’s their fault.
+When a child is abused they feel it’s their fault.

 In Defense of My Father